Rikj000/Laravel-Tracing/README.md

 > Lumen does not support this feature, but you can still create traces for commands manually using tracer instance.

-Let your console commsands be traced by adding `Vinelab\Tracing\Contracts\ShouldBeTraced` interface to your class.
+Let your console commsands be traced by adding `Rikj000\Tracing\Contracts\ShouldBeTraced` interface to your class.

 The container span will include the following tags: